venkataramaraoguttikonda/marine-debris-detection-yolov8/README.md

 runs/detect/yolov8m_b16/weights/best.pt
 ```

-**The pretrained model is already available at the above path.**
+**The Best trained model is already available at the above path.**

-To evaluate the model:
+To evaluate that model:

 ```bash
 python src/eval_yolo.py
 ```

-To visualize the predictions:
+To visualize the model predictions:

 ```bash
 python src/vis_yolo.py